skip to content

 Search by Algolia

-Living in a Retirement Village
+Living in a retirement village

 Fees and Charges

-Each retirement village has its own set of fees and charges, which must be set out in the residence contract and also in the disclosure statement.
+Each retirement village has its own set of fees and charges, which must be set out in the residence contract and the disclosure statement.
 The most common sets of fees and charges are recurrent charges (which may cover things like administration, food, and utilities), capital replacement funds (which may be used to replace things like appliances, hot water services, or air conditioners) and sinking funds (which may be used for long-term maintenance and unplanned expenses).
 Some villages may also offer additional services such as cleaning of the residence, care services, and separate meals, which may attract additional fees.

-Consultation with Residents
+Consultation with residents

-• any redevelopment of the village is undertaken [s 37];
+• any redevelopment of the village is undertaken [s 37]

-• any changes are made to the Residence Rules [Schedule 1 reg 6(1)(c)];
+• any changes are made to the residence rules [Schedule 1 cl 11(1)(b)]

-Residents' Committee
+Residents' committee

 Members of a residents' committee are elected to the committee for a period of one year, but can stand for re-election [s 38(5)].

-A retirement village operator is required to consult with a residents' committee on a range of matters, including any maintenance issues raised by residents to the Committee, certain proposed changes to village services or amenities, and the establishment of social and recreational programs at the village [see Schedule 1 reg 5].
+A retirement village operator is required to consult with a residents' committee on a range of matters, including any maintenance issues raised by residents to the committee, certain proposed changes to village services or amenities, and the establishment of social and recreational programs at the village [see Retirement Villages Regulations 2017 (SA) Schedule 1 cl 10].

 Meetings

-Meetings are an important way for residents to keep in contact with retirement village operators and for operators to provide relevant information (particularly, financial information) to residents.
+Meetings are an important way for residents to keep in contact with retirement village operators and for operators to provide relevant information (particularly financial information) to residents.
 They also provide an opportunity for residents to vote on certain proposals affecting the village.

-A resident's meeting must be convened by the operator of a retirement village on at least an annual basis [see Retirement Villages Act 2016 (SA) s 33(1)].
+A residents' meeting must be convened by the operator of a retirement village on at least an annual basis [see Retirement Villages Act 2016 (SA) s 33(1)].
 Each resident will be provided with written notice of the meeting at least 10 business days before it is held [s 33(5)].
 A notice of an annual meeting must contain various financial, income and expenditure details [s 33(6)(a)] as well as an invitation for residents to submit written questions to the operator at least 5 business days before the meeting [s 33(6)(b)].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.